Clock and percent icons over major currency pairs

 When is the swap charged?

-• Triple-swap day: To cover weekends, one day carries the swap.
+• Triple‑swap day: To cover weekends, one day carries the swap.
 Commonly Wednesday for FX; some indices use Friday.
-Your broker’s spec sheet confirms this.

-• Holidays & DST: Bank holidays and daylight-saving changes can shift the schedule or size.
+• Holidays & DST: Bank holidays and daylight‑saving changes can shift schedule or size.
 Brokers publish calendars—skim them.

 How swaps are shown in the platform